-The entire population of the planning area is potentially exposed to some degree to direct damage from earthquakes or indirect impacts such as business interruption, road closures, and loss of function of utilities.
+The entire planning area population of 77,800 is potentially exposed to some degree to direct damage from earthquakes or indirect impacts such as business interruption, road closures, and loss of function of utilities.
+A breakdown of this estimate by jurisdiction is provided in Appendix D.

-There are estimated to be 31,485 buildings in the planning area.
-The majority of these buildings (91 percent) are residential use.
-All buildings are considered to be exposed to the earthquake hazard.
+There are estimated to be 31,485 buildings in the planning area, with a total value of \$14.44 billion.
+All are considered to be exposed to the earthquake hazard.
+The majority of these buildings (91 percent) are residential.
+A breakdown of these estimates by jurisdiction is provided in Appendix D.